Ethiopia: Fear Tigray conflict could trigger all-out war | DW | 20.07.2021

 "The tragedy is that these militia may basically be perceived as cannon fodder and we can expect very high casualty rates if they don’t defect or surrender in large numbers," Tronvoll told DW.

-Prime Minister Abiy called for regional military back up after Tigray's former ruling party, the Tigray's People Liberation Front (TPLF), took back control of the regional capital Mekele and ousted the Ethiopia National Defense Force in June.
+Abiy called for regional military back up after Tigray's former ruling party, the Tigray's People Liberation Front (TPLF), took back control of the regional capital, Mekele, and ousted the Ethiopian National Defense Force in June.

 Tigrayan fighters crossed into Afar on Saturday and Afar forces and allied militias were still battling them on Monday, Afar spokesman Ahmed Koloyta told Reuters news agency.

-"So if the TPLF manage to cut off the railway, then the central government would not have access to the seaport," Woldemariam told DW.
+"So if the TPLF manage to cut off the railway, then the central government would not have access to the seaport," Woldemariam said.

-Melisew Dejene, an academic at Ethiopia's Hawassa University, said he wasn't surprised "to see different forces from different regions come together in order to defend the national interest."
+Melisew Dejene, an academic at Ethiopia's Hawassa University, told DW that he wasn't surprised "to see different forces from different regions come together in order to defend the national interest."

-"The TPLF was labeled a terrorist group in a recent cabinet decree and now it has become a threat for the nation," he told DW in a telephone interview from Sidama region.
+"The TPLF was labeled a terrorist group in a recent Cabinet decree, and now it has become a threat for the nation," he said in a telephone interview from the Sidama region.

 Dejene sees the support by the various regions for Abiy's troops as a "positive sign" that "people are coming together under one flag to defend their nation, Ethiopia."